 Most doctors rely on their education and experience: what they have learned from their training, from their colleagues, and from diagnosing and treating people with similar problems.
-Doctors also read medical books and journals, consult with colleagues, and refer to other resources, such as authoritative health sites on the Internet, to get more information about specific problems and to keep up with new information generated by medical research.
+Doctors also read medical books and journals, consult with colleagues, and refer to other resources, such as authoritative health websites, to get more information about specific problems and to keep up with new information generated by medical research.
 They also review recommendations (practice guidelines) published by groups of experts.

 As new research findings are published, doctors evaluate the studies and consider how their findings might best be applied.
 Different types of studies provide different types of information.
 However, while research studies provide information only about the average risk of harm and benefit, the average effects do not always tell doctors how a particular person will respond to a treatment.

 A clinical trial is considered the most accurate type of study.
 In a controlled clinical trial, people entering the study are divided randomly (by chance) into two or more groups.
 One group of people receives a particular treatment or test, while the other groups (called control groups) receive different treatments or tests or no treatment or test at all.
 The random assignment ensures that the different groups are as similar as possible.
 That way, any difference in outcome is likely to be due to the treatment or test being studied rather than to an underlying and potentially unknown difference between the groups.
 Researchers try to design trials so that people being studied, as well as the investigators themselves, do not know which group is getting what treatment, a process called double-blinding.
 This decreases the likelihood that someone's expectations might affect the results.